citp/privacy-policy-historical/v/vi/vid/videosalesletterformula.com.md

 **Section 2: Use of Data Collected**
 We use your personal, demographic and profile data to enhance your experience at our site and to enable us to present content we think you might be interested in.
 We use your contact information to send you information about our company and promotional material from our partners.
-We may also use your personal, demographic and profile data to improve our site, for statistical analysis, for marketing and promotional purposes, and for editorial or feedback purposes for our advertisers.
-Information collected by us may be added to our databases and used for future telemarketing, SMS text-messaging, e-mails or postal mailings regarding site updates, new products and services, upcoming events, and/or status of orders placed online.
+We may also use your personal, demographic and profile data to improve our site, for statistical analysis, for marketing and promotional purposes (both via email and through using your email address for targeting on sites such as Facebook.com), and for editorial or feedback purposes for our advertisers.
+Information collected by us may be added to our databases and used for future telemarketing, SMS text-messaging, e-mails, display and native advertising or postal mailings regarding site updates, new products and services, upcoming events, and/or status of orders placed online.
 By using this site, you agree that you may be contacted in any manner contemplated in this section even if your number is found on a do not call registry, in-house list or similar registry.

 **Section 3: Disclosure of Data to Third Parties**

 If you choose to provide personal information, it will be used for the following purposes:

   1. considering you for a DigitalMarketer.com product;